Czech Lacrosse Union

-The history of the game of lacrosse in the Czech Republic has two remarkable points that one could call the beginning of lacrosse.
+The history of the game of lacrosse in the Czech Republic has two points that one could call the beginning of lacrosse.
 The first one falls back to 1967 when a local Rover Scout “tribe” named Neskenon inspired by life of Native Americans organized first ever lacrosse tournament among the tribe’s clans.
 Neskenon’s lacrosse was played according to Native Americans descriptions and depictions – with one-handed hand-made small-headed wooden sticks.
 Later it would become known as Czech lacrosse.
-This tournament is still held each year and with no doubt it is the oldest lacrosse tournament in the Continental Europe.
+This tournament is still held each year and is the oldest lacrosse tournament in the Continental Europe.

-For the second beginning, the exact date and place is known – it was May 9, 1986 when some players of Czech (one-handed) lacrosse gathered at Prague’s Hvězda Open Air Arena to experience a new version of their beloved sport.
+For the second beginning, the exact date and place is known – it was May 9, 1986, when some players of Czech (one-handed) lacrosse gathered at Prague’s Hvězda Open Air Arena to experience a new version of their sport.
 Many of them had hand-made fiber glass sticks which could not survive the demands imposed by players’ enthusiasm.
-Just few players owned or even saw a real lacrosse stick.
-But it did not matter, a new passion was born.
+Only a few players owned or even saw a real lacrosse stick.
+But it didn't matter for them because new excitement had emerged.

 Next year, four teams of which three (TJ Malešice, LCC Radotín and Plzeň) are still active formed a local box lacrosse league played ever since (today called National Box Lacrosse League).

 A visit of Quebec’s Pierre Fillion, an inventor of intercrosse, and his group of players in 1987 provided another momentum to the development of lacrosse in the former Czechoslovakia not only because Canadians donated sixty wooden sticks to the local players.